ricardodeazambuja/map-annotator/README.md

-# map-playground
+# map-annotator
-Experiments using maps!
+Experiments using BING Maps API and OpenStreetMaps to automatically annotate images